Meghan Rogers

 There’s also a little bit of a story behind my motivation for both of these posts.

-Regardless of where you are in your writing journey, there’s a lot of emphasis on building an author platform these days.
+Regardless of where you are in your writing journey, there’s a lot of emphasis on building an author platform.
 You may have even heard that it’s never too soon to start.

 That’s something I would agree with.
 Followers will absolutely help you out when it comes to selling or promoting a book, so the sooner you start building your account, the better off you are.